The canonical complex of the weak order: The canonical complex of a finite semidistributive lattice

 \begin{proposition} Let~$\equiv$ be a congruence on a finite join semidistributive lattice~$L$.
 Then the canonical join complex~$\CJC[L/{\equiv}]$ of the quotient~$L/{\equiv}$ is isomorphic to the subcomplex~$\CJC[\equiv]$ of the canonical join complex~$\CJC$ of~$L$ induced by~$\UJI$. \end{proposition}

 We will need the following statement relating the canonical join representation of an element~$x$ of~$L$ with the canonical join representation of the minimal element~$\projDown[\equiv](x)$ in its equivalence class.
-It ensures that we can look for~$\CJR \big( \projDown[\equiv](x) \big)$ among the antichains of join irreducible elements of~$L$ uncontracted by~$\equiv$ and below a join irreducible element of~$\CJR(x)$.
-Unfortunately, it remains difficult in general to describe~$\CJR \big( \projDown[\equiv](x) \big)$ because not all such antichains define a canonical representation of~$L$.
 We provide a proof here as we have not found this statement explicitly in the literature.

 \begin{proposition} Let~$\equiv$ be a congruence of a finite join semidistributive lattice~$L$.
 For any~$x \in L$, the lower ideal of~$L$ generated by~$\CJR(x)$ contains~$\CJR \big( \projDown[\equiv](x) \big)$. \end{proposition}